kingsoftech/arduino-basics/README.md

 3. 1 potentiometer
-make sure python is installed on your laptop follow the steps stated above download SerialUsingPot.ino and SerialUsingPot.py then hook up sensor as below
+make sure python is installed on your laptop follow the steps stated above download SerialUsingPot.ino and run it with arduino and SerialUsingPot.py and this with python then hook up sensor as below

 ![image](https://user-images.githubusercontent.com/39423180/124795214-b6f34380-df47-11eb-94f5-5e94b2053c7a.png)

-download